• Skip to main content

 So I had this idea:

-Why won’t I build myself the best computer for working from home?
-The reasoning was simple and promising: every small increase in productivity will directly result in higher income.
-Every 1% bump in work output will be worth a fortune over the long run.
+Why not build myself the best computer for working from home?
+The reasoning was simple: every small increase in productivity would directly result in higher revenue.
+Every 1% bump in work output would be worth a fortune over the long run.
 This alone justifies the cost.

-It would be foolish not to do so then.
+I concluded it would be foolish not to do it.

 So I set out on a quest, and learned more than I ever wanted to learn about keyboard switches, the human eye lens, and VRM phases.